Crowd Labeling: a survey: Author Biographies

-{\bf Jafar Muhammadi} received his M.Sc. degree in Artificial Intelligence from Sharif University of Technology, Tehran, Iran, in 2006.
-His research interests include crowd computing, crowdsourcing, pattern recognition, data mining, and philosophy of mind.
-He is currently a Ph.D. candidate in the Department of Computer Engineering, Sharif University of Technology, and works as a research assistant at Digital Media Laboratory (DML).
-His Ph.D.
-Thesis focuses on sample selection in crowd computing.\vadjust{ }}
+{\bf Jafar Muhammadi} received his M. Sc. degree in Artificial Intelligence from Sharif University of Technology, Tehran, Iran, in 2006.
+His areas of interest in research include crowdsourcing, human computation, pattern recognition, data mining, and philosophy of mind.
+He is currently a PhD candidate in the Department of Computer Engineering, Sharif University of Technology, and works as a research assistant at Digital Media Laboratory (DML).
+The PhD Thesis he has opted for focuses on sample selection in crowd computing. \vadjust{ }} \vbox{